 One of the most widely used techniques in biotechnology is polymerase chain reaction (PCR).
-PCR is like a molecular copy machine-it is used to make many (often several billion!) copies of genetic material.
+PCR is like a molecular copy machine-it is used to make many (often several billion!) copies of DNA.
 PCR was first developed in 1983 by Kary Mullis, an American biochemist who later received the Nobel Prize for his work.
 PCR has had a profound impact on biotechnology and is now used in many areas of research and applied biotechnology, including genetic engineering, forensics (the use of scientific tests or techniques in crime investigation), and medicine.

-In this chapter, you will learn about the multiple uses of PCR and then use PCR to determine if the transformed bacterial colonies carry the gene of interest, rfp.
+In this chapter, you will learn about the multiple uses of PCR and then use PCR to determine if the bacterial colonies you created carry the gene of interest, rfp (red fluorescent protein).
 This type of PCR is referred to as a colony PCR.